Bula (horse)

-Bula (1965–1977) was a British National Hunt horse who won two Champion Hurdles and many other top races over hurdles and later over fences.
-He ran during what is considered a ‘golden period’ for two mile hurdlers in the 1970s, which featured such champions as Persian War, Comedy Of Errors, Night Nurse, Monksfield and Sea Pigeon.
-Bula was “a remarkably consistent, versatile and durable jumper” and was known for his come-from-behind style.
+Bula (1965–1977) was a British National Hunt horse who won the Champion Hurdle twice and many other top races over hurdles and later over fences.
+One of the greatest hurdlers ever, he ran during what is considered a golden period for two-mile hurdlers in the 1970s.
+Bula was "a remarkably consistent, versatile and durable jumper" and was known for his come-from-behind style.
+At one stage Bula had an unbeaten run of 13 races.